JoshuaLelon/curriCRM/app/request/README.md

 ## AI Processing State
 We now consider a request "AI processing" if it has `started_at` but no `finished_at`, and the current user is handling the AI.
 We no longer check for an empty curriculum to show progress.

 This means the progress indicator will be shown as soon as the AI workflow starts (when `started_at` is set) and will remain visible until the workflow completes (when `finished_at` is set).
 This ensures users can see the progress even if the curriculum is generated quickly.

+## Admin View Update
+AdminView now displays the curriculum once the request has finished.
+Specifically, if `finished_at` is set and `curriculum_nodes` are present, the curriculum will be rendered via the `<CurriculumView />` component.

+## AdminView State and Curriculum Render
+AdminView now keeps the request in local state and updates it when AI completes.
+This ensures the curriculum data is fetched from Supabase and displayed if the request is finished.